luluzhou1/alinush.github.io/_includes/refs.md

 [^CBSplus24]: **LMPT: A Novel Authenticated Data Structure to Eliminate Storage Bottlenecks for High Performance Blockchains**, by Choi, Jemin Andrew and Beillahi, Sidi Mohamed and Singh, Srisht Fateh and Michalopoulos, Panagiotis and Li, Peilun and Veneris, Andreas and Long, Fan, *in IEEE Transactions on Network and Service Management*, 2024

 [^CCB23e]: **Cornucopia: Distributed randomness beacons at scale**, by Miranda Christ and Kevin Choi and Joseph Bonneau, *in Cryptology ePrint Archive, Paper 2023/1554*, 2023, [[URL]](https://eprint.iacr.org/2023/1554)

+[^CCCplus25e]: **On the Power of Polynomial Preprocessing: Proving Computations in Sublinear Time, and More**, by Matteo Campanelli and Mario Carrillo and Ignacio Cascudo and Dario Fiore and Danilo Francati and Rosario Gennaro, *in Cryptology {ePrint} Archive, Paper 2025/238*, 2025, [[URL]](https://eprint.iacr.org/2025/238)

 [^CCDplus20]: **Multiparty Generation of an RSA Modulus**, by Megan Chen and Ran Cohen and Jack Doerner and Yashvanth Kondi and Eysa Lee and Schuyler Rosefield and abhi shelat, *in Cryptology ePrint Archive, Report 2020/370*, 2020, [[URL]](https://eprint.iacr.org/2020/370)